As of 1 December 2014, the Property Agents and Motor Dealers Act 2000 (‘PAMDA’) will be replaced by the following pieces of legislation:

 The term ‘allotment’ has been removed from the LSA.
 Exemption from the LSA is automatic for the sale of five or less unregistered lots (or the sale of more than six unregistered lots to the same buyer).

-Developers can also sell an unregistered lot of land before development permits have been issued.
+Developers can also sell an unregistered lot of land before development permits have been issues.
 The sunset date of 18 months remains unchanged.

 Disclosure for unregistered lots in a CTS now fall under a section 213 BCCMA disclosure statement and must be accompanied by a disclosure plan by a cadastral surveyor.
 Any inaccuracies of the disclosure statement must be disclosed to the buyer in a section 214 disclosure statement at least 21 days before the date of settlement (no longer 14 days).